-CRD IV is enforced in the UK, together with local implementing rules and guidance, by the Prudential Regulation Authority.
-The rules include disclosure requirements known as 'Pillar 3' which apply to banks and building societies.
+This document is prepared in the form set out in the Basel 3.1 standards, providing transparent and consistent information on the credit, operational and market risks the Bank faces in its business.
 These are designed to promote market discipline through the disclosure of key information about risk exposures and risk management processes.
 No material disclosures have been omitted from this document.